Governance-first service entry

 Why it matters: In healthcare, science, and operational research, confident but unverifiable output is a system failure, not a UX issue.

-Representative Case Note
+Representative Case Notes

 Scientific & BioAI case note